Timeline for Robert Auckland and his wife Agnes (nee Simpson)

 brother Thomas, age 15 (employed as a general labourer)

-his stepsister Agnes Coates age 4,
+his half sister Agnes Coates age 4,

-stepsister Annie Coates age 14,
+step sister Annie Coates age 14,

 step sister Mary J. Coates, age 18 (domestic servant), and